2013 Australian Open – Women's singles

 Defending champion Victoria Azarenka defeated Li Na in the final, 4–6, 6–4, 6–3 to win the women's singles tennis title at the 2013 Australian Open.
+It was her second Australian Open title and second major title overall.

-Azarenka, Maria Sharapova and Serena Williams were in contention for the world No. 1 ranking.
+Azarenka, Maria Sharapova and Serena Williams were in contention for the world No. 1 singles ranking.
 Azarenka retained the top ranking by winning the title after Sharapova and Williams lost in the semifinals and quarterfinals, respectively.